 Ask them if they can offer you any new deals.
 As a last resort, mention that you’re thinking about switching companies and see what they say.
 Once you have your internet situation set up, you’ll be good to go with the rest of these home office must-haves.

 Having the right equipment makes your job easier.

 You need to have a good working computer and phone to conduct business these days.
 I recommend Apple products because that’s what I know works for me.
 Yes, Apple products are more expensive but remember, you are making an upfront investment that will last over time.
 I will also recommend one PC I use for travel purposes.

 As far as Apple computers go, get yourself a decent Mac (desktop or laptop).
-If you are not sure of which model to choose I do offer tech recommendations and can help you decide.

 If you need a PC recommendation I currently have a Chromebook for travel purposes.
 Please keep in mind that a Chromebook is like a glorified iPad.
 Meaning it is all web-based and while it looks like a normal laptop it is not a full functioning computer.
 You cannot download to the computer like you normally would on a Mac or PC.

 Back it up: No, this is not a hip-hop song from the 90’s although I’m sure you can find plenty that matches this description.

 This is getting what’s called an external hard drive and plugging it into your computer to it backup.
 I have the G-Drive 1TB.